 Our primary goal is to get all our clients to own nothing, because if you own nothing there is nothing to lose.

 Estate PlanningOne of the primary advantages of a living trust is that it offers you tax-efficient management and control of assets both now and also after your death.
 The growth in your estate is “pegged” and the value will increase in the trust.
 A trust creates an entity that owns assets outside your personal estate, consequently excluding these assets from estate duty.

 Taxes and costs up to as much as 35% can be saved through proper structuring, as an individual would be liable for the following costs and taxes upon death:

 - Executor's fees (at 3,99% of the gross estate).
 This is a particularly unnecessary and avoidable tax.
 Executor's fees are calculated on the gross value of an estate and deducted before any other expenses.

 Risk PlanningThrough proper structuring, protection of assets against creditors can be achieved.

 - Personal risk

-Leaving a LegacyA trust is an entity that will “outwit, outplay & outlast” you, and will not terminate even upon your passing (unless decided by the trustees).
-It can therefore own properties and assets for generations, and then pass this portfolio of assets to the next of kin or heirs tax free.
+Leaving a LegacyA trust is an entity that will outlast you and does not terminate even after your passing (unless decided by the trustees).
+It can, therefore, own properties and assets for generations, and then pass this portfolio of assets to the next of kin or heirs, tax free.

 - Tel: +27 (0) 21 979 2501